Celidor/aws-sessionmanager/README.md

 ```

 ## do I need a SSH key?
-* you don't need a SSH key for options 1, 2 and 3 below
+* you don't need a SSH key for Linux options 1, 2 and 3 below
 * in this case *exclude* the AWS key pair from your environment
 * from a security perspective, it's better not to use SSH keys
 * avoids issues with SSH key management